Claude Connector Authentication: How OAuth Works and When You Need It (May 2026)

 Does Claude Connector OAuth support machine-to-machine (client credentials) flow?

 No. Pure client credentials flow (machine-to-machine OAuth without user interaction) is not supported by Claude Connectors.
 Users must complete an interactive OAuth consent flow to authenticate their individual accounts.
-If you need machine-to-machine access, you will need to handle that inside your tool handlers without relying on Claude to manage the credentials.
+If you need machine-to-machine access, handle that inside your tool handlers without relying on Claude to manage the credentials.

-Can I test Claude Connector behavior locally without OAuth?
+Can I test Claude Connector OAuth locally without deploying?

 Does the same OAuth setup work for both Claude and ChatGPT connectors?

 OAuth setup is specific to each host.
 Claude and ChatGPT have different callback URLs and handle the OAuth flow independently.
-The MCP server itself is host-agnostic, but the OAuth registration (callback URLs, client credentials) is configured per host through each platform settings.
+Your MCP server code is the same, but you register separate OAuth callback URLs for each host.
+ChatGPT uses its own callback URL, and Claude uses claude.ai and claude.com callback paths.